Hellothereyoko/Hellothereyoko/README.md

 ## My repos are a combination of projects for university or my personal projects.
 More of my work is comin' !

 <p> My GitHub primarily reflects my experimentation with new technology, hobby projects, and learning endeavors.
-Please view this as my way of experimenting 🧪 rather than a raw testament of my full abilities 🦸.</p>
+Please view this as my way of experimenting 🧪 and technical showcasing.</p>

 </div>